top of page

 What to do if you encounter abuse of any kind: under California law, if anyone has reasonable suspicion of any type of abuse it must be reported to the appropriate agency.

 During Summer Staff Training, Palomar staff are trained to facilitate each activity at camp with caution, attention to detail, and excellence.
-All of our High Ropes elements are trained on extensively and each element is inspected and cleared each year by Challenge Works Inc. At the pool, there are two American Red Cross trained lifeguards stationed during all pool hours.
+At the pool, there are two American Red Cross trained lifeguards stationed during all pool hours.
 Pool water is inspected two times a day to ensure the safety of the swimmers.
+Archery is supervised by our trained staff members.
 Our Rifle Range is run by two NRA certified range masters any time the range is in operation.
 We require all of our horse riders to wear a helmet.
 All of our horse wranglers are CHA Certified, know our horses by name, and are excellent instructors in the arena and on the trail.

 If there is a threatening fire near Palomar Christian Conference Center we will put the information on our Facebook page.